microsoft/pxt-arcade/docs/skillmap/turkey/turkey1.md

 ```

-## Look Again
+## {8.
+Look Again}

-🕹️ 🕹️ 🕹️
+- :binoculars: Check your project in the game window!

-**Look at your game to make sure you can see the turkey land on a platform.**
+Your turkey should land on a platform,
+then you should be able to move it with the joypad or arrow keys on your keyboard.